tnajdek/zotero-api-client/README.md

 <a name="module_api--module.exports..attachment"></a>

 #### module.exports~attachment(fileName, file, mtime) ⇒ <code>Object</code>
-Configure api to upload a file
-Can be only used in conjuction with items() and post()/get() Use items() to select attachment item for which file is uploaded Will populate Content-Type, If-None-Match headers
+Configure api to upload or download an attachment file Can be only used in conjuction with items() and post()/get() Use items() to select attachment item for which file is uploaded/downloaded This will not work in browser-environment due to CORS limitation Will populate format on download as well as Content-Type, If-None-Match headers in case of an upload

 **Kind**: inner method of [<code>module.exports</code>](#exp_module_api--module.exports)
 **Chainable**